-McGill Law is committed to recruiting and supporting Indigenous students and we welcome dialogue with prospective BCL/LLB applicants.
-First Nations, Inuit and Métis persons are strongly encouraged to apply to the Faculty of Law, and are invited to self-identify on their application form.
+McGill Law is committed to supporting Indigenous students and we welcome dialogue with interested prospective LLM and DCL applicants.
+First Nations, Inuit, and Métis persons are strongly encouraged to apply to the Faculty of Law, and are invited to self-identify on their uApply application form.

-We do not have a separate applicant category for Indigenous students or applicants from other underrepresented groups in view of our overall holistic process.
-However, self-identification allows McGill to inform Indigenous students of specific services and funding opportunities and to assess our progress in the recruitment and retention of Indigenous students.
-Self-identification includes 'Status,' 'Treaty,' 'Registered', 'Non-Status,' and 'Non-Registered' Indigenous persons.
+Self-identification allows McGill to inform students about specific services and funding opportunities and to assess its progress in the recruitment and retention of Indigenous students.
+This includes ‘Status,’ ‘Treaty,’ ‘Registered,’ ‘Non-Status,’ and ‘Non-Registered’ Indigenous persons.

-McGill offers students the opportunity to study and complete research with a wide range of legal scholars in English and French.
-The Faculty is host to a vibrant Indigenous Law Students’ Association and the Centre for Human Rights and Legal Pluralism's Aboriginal Human Rights Initiatives.
+The Faculty is host to a vibrant Aboriginal Law Students’ Association and the Centre for Human Rights and Legal Pluralism’s Aboriginal Human Rights Initiatives.

 First People’s House

 McGill’s First Peoples’ House provides a sense of community and a voice for Indigenous students who have left their communities to study at McGill.

 A “home away from home,” First Peoples’ House offers a mentoring program, computer and lounge facilities, guest lectures, elder visits, academic counselling, a weekly community lunch, an ever-expanding resource centre, and student housing.